-The Sun Fire B10n content load balancing blade has two levels of user access:
+The Sun Fire B10n blade has two levels of user access:

 - Supervisor-In the Level 2 access mode, you can access all commands.
 You can add or change user name, password, and access level. - General-In the Level 1 access mode, you can query the system status and configuration, but you cannot modify the configuration.